Camilla Tilling, Pablo Heras-Casado / Tonhalle Orchestra Zurich

 Dutilleux / Debussy / Brahms

 In this concert, the Tonhalle Orchestra Zurich was playing under the direction of Pablo Heras-Casado (*1977).
 This is one of the middle-generation conductors enjoying increasing popularity these days.
 He is experienced in opera as well as on concert stages.
-I personally know his name from his work with the Freiburger Barockorchester, an ensemble with excellent reputation through its historically informed performances.
+I know about Heras-Casado from his work with the Freiburger Barockorchester, an ensemble with excellent reputation through its historically informed performances.
 With that orchestra, he has explored also the romantic repertoire (see some of my CD review posts).
 Apart from his activities in Freiburg/Germany, he of course is also active in his native country, Spain, as well as in the United States, and with other orchestras in Germany.
 This is the first time I experience him in a live concert.

 The concert took place in the Tonhalle Maag in Zurich—it was a subscription concert.
 Sadly enough, though, the audience was rather small that evening.
 Were Debussy and Brahms no popular enough?
 Neither of their works are difficult to “understand” or to “get into”.
 Does it require a famous soloist performing artistic magic to fill the venue—or was the weather simply too cold?
 The latter can hardly be the reason, as it only takes minutes to get from public transport (train, tramway) to the concert venue.